-Beneficial owner in relation to a natural person 4.4.4 In respect of a customer that is a natural person, there is no requirement on an II to make proactive searches for beneficial owners of the customer in such a case, but the II should make appropriate enquiries where there are indications that the customer is not acting on his own behalf.
-Beneficial owner i n relation to s.1, Sch.
-2 4.4.5 The AMLO defines beneficial owner in relation to a corporation as: (a) an individual who (i) owns or controls, directly or indirectly, including through a trust or bearer share holding, more than 25% of the issued share capital of the corporation; (ii) is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights at general meetings of the corporation; or (iii) exercises ultimate control over the management of the corporation; or (b) if the corporation is acting on behalf of another person, means the other person. s.1, Sch.
-2 4.4.6 The AMLO defines beneficial owner, in relation to a partnership as: (a) an individual who (i) is entitled to or controls, directly or indirectly, more than a 25% share of the capital or profits of the partnership; (ii) is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights in the partnership; or (iii) exercises ultimate control over the management of the partnership; or (b) if the partnership is acting on behalf of another person, means the other person. s.1, Sch.
-2 4.4.7 In relation to an unincorporated body other than a partnership, beneficial owner: (a) means an individual who ultimately owns or controls the unincorporated body; or (b) if the unincorporated body is acting on behalf of another person, means the other person. s.2(1)(b), Sch.
-2 4.4.8 For a customer that is a legal person, an II should identify any natural person who ultimately has a controlling ownership interest (i.e. more than 25%) in the legal person and any natural person exercising control of the legal person or its management, and take reasonable measures to verify their identities.
-If there is no such natural person (i.e. no natural person falls within the definition of
+ı - 4 4 1 1 1 11 4 250/ 0.4 a trust or bearer share holding, more than 25% of the issued share capital of the corporation; (ii) is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights at general meetings of the corporation; or (iii) exercises ultimate control over the management of the corporation; or (b) if the corporation is acting on behalf of another person, means the other person. s.1, Sch.
+2 4.4.7 The AMLO defines beneficial owner, in relation to a partnership as: (a) an individual who (i) is entitled to or controls, directly or indirectly, more than a 25% share of the capital or profits of the partnership; (ii) is, directly or indirectly, entitled to exercise or control the exercise of more than 25% of the voting rights in the partnership; or (iii) exercises ultimate control over the management of the partnership; or (b) if the partnership is acting on behalf of another person, means the other person. s.1, Sch.
+2 4.4.8 In relation to an unincorporated body other than a partnership, beneficial owner: (a) means an individual who ultimately owns or controls the unincorporated body; or (b) if the unincorporated body is acting on behalf of another person, means the other person. s.2(1)(b), Sch.
+2 4.4.9 For a customer that is a legal person, an II should identify any natural person who ultimately has a controlling ownership interest (i.e. more than 25%) in the legal person and any natural person exercising control of the legal person or its management, and take reasonable measures to verify their identities.
+If there is no such natural person (i.e. no natural person falls within the definition of beneficial owners set out in paragraphs 4.4.6 to 4.4.8), the II should identify the relevant natural persons who hold the position of senior managing official, and take reasonable measures to verify their identities. n relation to a trust or other similar legal arrangement s.1, Sch.
+2 4.4.10 The AMLO defines the beneficial owner, in relation to a trust as: (a) a beneficiary or a class of beneficiaries of the trust entitled to a vested interest in the trust property, whether the interest is in